 Line-twist is easy to identify.

 Pull some line off the reel, and let it hang limply.
-Line-twist will reveal itself as a series of curling twists.
+Line-twist will reveal itself as a series of curling twists, as shown in the illustration.
+There can be multiple instances of these twist loops.

 'That line is too stiff - it twists easily," or "that line is too soft - it twists easily."
 Sorry, but line does not twist by itself.
 The angler always causes line-twist.